Photos from Thursday's practice

 Related{{ link.display_text }} |

-Missouri was back on the practice field Thursday morning as the Tigers continue to prep for the season opener, which is now just more than three weeks away.
-We had a chance to see some of Thursday's workout.
+Missouri was back on the practice field Monday morning as the Tigers continue to prep for the season opener, which is now just less than three weeks away.
+We had a chance to see some of Mondday's workout.

 All photos were taken by staff photographer Cheyenne Thurman.